“The truth is, it’s not the end of the world if you can’t breastfeed. Your baby will still thrive regardless.”

 I breastfed for five weeks with Reuben.
 I decided to just try and not put much pressure on myself, although when it came to it, I did put pressure on myself and I was very upset and felt guilty when I ran into complications.

 My first latching experience was not good.
 It was painful and it was hard to get both babies to latch correctly meaning they began to lose weight, and of course they were both very upset and not content.
 I didn’t want to breastfeed in public because of the poor latch I had to sit in uncomfortable positions to successfully get them to latch.
 It was a big shock to the system.

 I had a breastfeeding consultant come out and help with Reuben, but, due to Reuben’s tongue tie being unable to be cut, because I have keloid scaring which Reuben inherited, I had to stop breastfeeding.
 This was also the case for my second son, Sylas, who really struggled to latch and began to lose weight.
 With COVID-19, extra support also wasn’t available to help with Sylas.

 While still breastfeeding, I found that I had a good supply but not enough to keep up with the babies, I also began to get very sore full breasts.
 Because of this, I started expressing to keep up with the babies’ needs.

 If I could give myself any advice, it would be to not worry so much and try not to feel guilty about breastfeeding not working, as long as the baby is fed, that’s all that matters.
-It’s not the end of the world if you can’t breastfeed and your baby will still thrive regardless.
+The truth is, it’s not the end of the world if you can’t breastfeed and your baby will still thrive regardless."